-Here’s Rule No. 1 regarding spots and spills on your carpeting: Clean them immediately.
+Here’s Rule No. 1 regarding spots and spills on your carpeting, clean them immediately.
 If you catch the spill when it’s fresh, you’ve got a good chance of removing it totally.

-Consider these tips, too: Carefully blot or scrape the entire area before applying any carpet cleaning solution.
+Consider these tips, too.
+Carefully blot or scrape the entire area before applying any carpet cleaning solution.
 Remove as much of the spill as possible.
-Before using any carpet cleaning solution, test the cleaning agents that you keep on hand before you have to use them to make sure they will not harm your carpet.
-Do not rub the spill — that might spread the problem to a larger area.
+Before using any carpet cleaning solution, test the cleaning agents that you keep on hand before you have to use them.
+Surely to make sure they will not harm your carpet.
+Do not rub the spill that might spread the problem to a larger area.
 When you apply carpet cleaning spot cleaner, work from the outside of the stain toward the inside to avoid spreading the stain.
 After applying a carpet cleaning solution, blot up all the moisture.

+A clean white bath towel is unsurpassed for drying carpet and brushing the nap back up to a standing position.
 If you feel that there is still too much moisture after blotting the carpet, place a 3/4-inch-thick stack of white towels.
 What should you do if your carpet is soiled?
-In the next section, we’ll provide answers to these and other questions.
+In the next section, we at Auckland Carpet cleaning will provide answers to these and other questions.

 Treating Specific Carpet Stains